 Southern Cross University’s ongoing honeybee research project, led by Associate Professor David Lloyd and PhD researcher Cooper Schouten, supports profitable, productive and sustainable beekeeping for indigenous communities throughout the Indo-Pacific region.

 Anneliese’s Honours research will be guided by the Bees for Sustainable Livelihoods (B4SL) research group, part of the University’s Forest Research Centre.
 B4SL group works to help reduce poverty among rural beekeepers and provides opportunities for marginalised groups, including women, to participate in and benefit from beekeeping activities.

 B4SL has commenced a four-year project in partnership with key stakeholders from the beekeeping sectors in Fiji and Papua New Guinea.
-It has support from Australia’s Department of Foreign Affairs and Trade (DAFT) and the Australian Centre for International Research (ACIAR).
+It has support from Australia’s Department of Foreign Affairs and Trade (DAFT) and the Australian Centre for International Agricultural Research (ACIAR).